-- 1. Power down the Prioris MX 6200 server. - 2.
+- Power down the Prioris MX 6200 server. - 2.
 Unlock and open the front bezel, loosen the two thumbscrews, and then remove the side panel. - 3.
-Loosen the four captive screws and gently slide the SBB backplane assembly forward to the maintenance position. - 4 Remove the 68-pin terminator from the storage backplane above the fan by unscrewing its thumbscrews. - 5 Plug the male end of the external wide SCSI cable assembly into the storage backplane. - Refer to Chapter 9, "Connecting SCSI and RAID Adapters," for power and SCSI cable connections. - 6 Remove any cover plate from the external wide SCSI port hole at the rear of the chassis. - 7 Remove one of the hex-head screws from the end of the external wide SCSI assembly and then loosen the other. - 8 Thread the cable through the nylon cable clamps at the top of the chassis divider.
-Do not block the air flow from the fan. - 9 Insert the cable connector through the external wide SCSI port hole and secure it in place with the hex-head screws. - 10 Attach the terminator to the external wide SCSI connector at the rear of the server.
+Remove the 68-pin terminator from the storage backplane above the fan by unscrewing its thumbscrews. - Plug the male end of the external wide SCSI cable assembly into the storage backplane. - Refer to Chapter 9, "Connecting SCSI and RAID Adapters," for power and SCSI cable connections. - Remove any cover plate from the external wide SCSI port hole at the rear of the chassis. - 6.
+Remove one of the hex-head screws from the end of the external wide SCSI assembly and then loosen the other. - 7.
+Thread the cable through the nylon cable clamps at the top of the chassis divider.
+Do not block the air flow from the fan. - 8.
+Insert the cable connector through the external wide SCSI port hole and secure it in place with the hex-head screws. - Attach the terminator to the external wide SCSI connector at the rear of the server.